Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 In both cases, a schema definition based on **react-jsonschema-form** must be implemented.
 This schema is used to convey the information from the consumer to the provider (`schema`) and from provider to consumer (`provision`).

 {{< alert title="Note" color="primary" >}}
 For the subscription screen, there is no `provision` schema available.
+It is a one way only: from consumer to provider.
 {{< /alert >}}

 {{< alert title="Security warning" color="warning" >}}